zephyrproject-rtos/zephyr/doc/platform/galileo.rst

      Only the specified release of the GRUB2 tarball works with the galileo platform configuration.

-* The Zephyr project image is available in the project directory.
+* The Zephyr application image is available in the project directory.

 Steps
 -----